ceilfors/ceilfors.github.io/_posts/2019-09-20-beyond-knowledge.md

 incredibly effective at his job even when he told me that the amount of his actual knowledge is not plenty.

-Why is our industry so obsessed with evaluating knowledge memorisation then?
+Why is our industry so obsessed with evaluating knowledge memorisation?
 When I was interviewing for jobs, many people would ask about a very specific thing about a particular technology.
 It's as if I can name all of the Spring Framework bean scopes, I must be a very good engineer.
 Not at all.
 There's definitely something more than the knowledge that we need here to be a knowledge worker.
 If knowledge is not all of it, what then?

 ![][1]

 One differentiator of a fresh graduate me, versus my ex-colleague in comparison was years of experience.
-Are years of experience what we're looking for then?
+Are years of experience the other dimension that we're looking for?
 Years of experience is definitely something that I get asked quite a lot.
 Do I have 5 years of Java experience?
 Hang on, are we calculating the total of my working hours?
 Are 8 hours of work counted as day?
 Do you take your programming hobby and weekend into account?
 Experience is not something that I'm looking for here.
 You and I have definitely met people with X years of experience that perform differently.
 Besides, it's quite a lazy way to coach new technologists, they need more than just sole experience.

-If knowledge is the noun, then what I'm looking for is a verb.
+If knowledge is the noun, what I'm looking for is a verb.
 It's the verb that describes how we're making use of the knowledge.
 According to [Bloom's Taxonomy][2], this verb that we're looking for here is cognitive process.
 If knowledge is what you have developed upon watching those online video courses, a cognitive process is what experience has developed on you.